Table of Contents

 Independent Post-Approval Processing

-All happens independently per carrier, eliminating delays caused by cross-carrier dependencies.
+Payment, binder issuance, and policy generation all happen independently per carrier, eliminating delays caused by cross-carrier dependencies.

-5. Unified Product Configuration
+Unified Product Configuration

-One of the less-discussed but most important aspects of multi-carrier management is how products are structured underneath.
 Because the license structure for a given niche is largely the same across MGAs, about 70–80% of a product's configuration is reusable across carriers.
 Only ~20% are carrier-specific rating logic, underwriting rules, specific forms, and geocoding or limit parameters.
 MGAs typically build a base product and maintain carrier-specific versions or extensions on top of it.
-One practical mechanism for this is the "Me Too" clause, where a carrier agrees to match or extend the terms of another carrier's product, reducing the need to build everything from scratch for each carrier.

 -